linode/docs/docs/guides/tools-reference/basics/linux-system-administration-basics/index.md

 ## Text Manipulation

 Among Linux and UNIX-like systems, nearly all system configuration information is stored and manipulated in plain text form.
-These following sections show a list of basic Linux commands and tools to manipulate text files.
+The following sections show a list of basic Linux commands and tools to manipulate text files.

 ### Search for a String in Files with grep